 To deal with this, users will need to go through the initial setup and connect the device to the internet after unlocking the bootloader.
 After doing so, VaultKeeper will change the bootloader status from “locked” to “unlocked”.

 And that sums up the current status of bootloader unlocking on Samsung Galaxy devices.
 With that aside, let us now move on to the instructions and guide you on how to properly unlock the bootloader on Samsung Galaxy smartphones and tablets.

 Which Devices are Supported?

 This guide is applicable to all latest Samsung Galaxy smartphones and tablets launched alongside or after the Galaxy S10 with the new VaultKeeper service.
-If you own a device launched prior to that, you could simply enable OEM unlocking and get going.
+If you own a device launched prior to that, you could simply enable OEM unlocking and call it a day.

-Below is a list of some known Samsung devices that could utilize this guide.
+Below is a list of some known Samsung devices that are supported by this guide.